Phenomenology (philosophy) - Wikipedia

 Phenomenology is a way of exploring and explaining those things we feel and think when we encounter the world—looking deep into our personal reactions to what we see, hear, taste, touch, and smell.

-What is phenomenology? - Royal Institute of Philosophy
+What is phenomenology? - The University of Warwick

 |